tnfigueiredo/minimal-mistakes/en/_posts/2023-06-20-living-doc-bdd.md

 match requirements artifacts with project coding.

-Thinking of a User Story as a description of a business need through a user perspective, the acceptance criteria written in BDD fits as a matcher to validate if the those business requirements are met.
+Thinking of a User Story as a description of a business need through a user perspective, the acceptance criteria written in BDD fits as a matcher to validate if those business requirements are met.

 {% include figure image_path="assets/images/living-doc-bdd/user-story-acceptance-criteria.png" alt="user-story-acceptance-criteria.png" %}